 New Haven CT 06510

-In 2009, Match.com brought Teri Bernet and Tom Panzella of Milford together, creating not just a romantic partnership, but a business one as well.
+In 2009, Match.com brought Teri Bernet and Tom Panzella of Milford together, creating not just a romantic partnership, but a business one, including their

 Teri, raised in Connecticut, had a busy work life in Florida and Kentucky, working in the cruise-line industry and then for a custom builder.
 Her marriage to a chef ended and Teri found herself back in Connecticut.

-Meanwhile, Tom, an engineer, took on a new business opportunity in the 1990’s: Donut Express on Woodmont Road in Milford.
-Dunkin’ Donuts bought it in 1996 and Tom returned to engineering.
-After another decade or so he got tired of commuting to his engineering job on Long Island, and tried his hand at professional poker.
+Tom relocated in 1990 to Connecticut after working at a Nuclear Power Plant in Texas for a new business opportunity, Donut Express on Woodmont Road in Milford.
+After five years, Dunkin’ Donuts bought it and Tom returned to engineering.
+After another decade or so his company wanted to relocate him to Chattanooga, Tennessee.
+He decided to leave his engineering job on Long Island, and tried his hand at professional poker.

-They opened last November.
-“We kept a lot of the Greenwell items because they worked, the smoothies, juices, all the coffees,” Teri says.
-“We added to the coffees, to the teas,” and especially, to the menu.
-Cedarhurst expanded beyond Greenwell’s vegan and vegetarian offerings to accommodate everyone.
-They now offer sandwiches, wraps, Belgian waffles, and real New York City bagels, straight from Queens.
-Next up they’ll be adding local ice cream.
+Cedarhurst Cafe opened in November 2013, and kept a lot of the existing items because they worked; the smoothies, juices, all the coffees.
+They added to the coffees, to the teas, and especially, to the menu.
+Cedarhurst expanded beyond the previous vegan and vegetarian offerings to accommodate everyone.

+They have a wide variety of both breakfast and lunch items including salads, sandwiches, wraps, belgian waffles, bagels, muffins and much more.
 The muffins are baked on the premises, the juices are squeezed right in front of you, and they added grab-and-go items.
-“It wasn’t intentional,” says Teri, “but we are bringing a lot of Milford here.
-The biscotti are from Kathy’s Cookies, the ice cream will be homemade from Walnut Creamery in Devon.”
+The biscotti are from Kathy’s Cookies in Milford.

 The Cedarhurst Cafe is one of those perfect spots to spend hours on your laptop writing that great novel, or taking just long enough to slow down during the work day and take a break.
 And take a moment to check out the art on the walls.
-The exhibit changes monthly, and there is already a waiting list of artists who have applied to show work.
+The exhibit changes frequently, and there is always a waiting list of artists who have applied to show work.